mssola/conventions/cpp.md

 ### Enums

 Prefer `enum class` whenever possible.
-Old-style `enum` are not forbidden, but their usage is discouraged.
-The rationale is that `enum class` are strongly typed compared to old `enum`, so they are safer for the purpose of enumerating things.
+Old-style `enum` is not forbidden, but its usage is discouraged.
+The rationale is that `enum class` is strongly typed and `enum` is not, so they are safer for the purpose of enumerating things.

 ### Other C++11 and C++1y Features

-- Use `nullptr` for pointer always.
+- Use `nullptr` for pointers always.
 It is safer.
 - Use `auto` when writing the whole type adds clutter (e.g. iterators).
 Never use `auto` for anything but local variables.